 Marianne served 30 years as a professor and researcher.
 She received the Distinguished Professor Award, published numerous articles/book chapters, and received many grant awards.
 She has made international and national presentations for the International Association of Violence, Abuse and Trauma and the American Research Association.
 While serving at the University, she and her students conducted service projects for military personnel stationed in Kosovo, Iraq, and Afghanistan.
 Her father gave her a Welch pony at age 5, and she has spent a lifetime of showing ponies, and partnering with them as therapy teams to promote the highest quality of life for children and adults.

 Linda is a dedicated go-getter and hardworking team member who also oversees safety and horse health at the ranch.
-Linda’s husband is a Navy Veteran who is also a retired Houston Police Department Lieutenant.
+Linda’s husband is a Navy veteran who is also a retired Houston Police Department Lieutenant.
 Together they share a son and three beautiful grandchildren.
 It is her mission to keep the horses healthy and happy so they can serve their role in our therapy sessions.

 Deana earned a Bachelor‘s Degree from SFA, which led to a 12 year career at the Better Business Bureau, culminating in VP of Operations.
 Together, with her family, she then lived in Indonesia for 4 years.
 Overseas, her appreciation for what it means to be an American, and the sacrifices and amazing service provided by our military became even more appreciated.
-Her grandfather, father, father-in-law, brother-in-law, and cousin are all United States Army Veterans.
+Her grandfather, father, father-in-law, brother-in-law, and cousin are all United States Army veterans.

 Bio coming soon!

 Nolan is a military brat who has lived in 4 different states.
 Nolan loves to code and make movies.
-He volunteers his time on the ranch caring for the horses and land as well as making movies to promote the important mission of serving Veterans and their family members.
-Nolan enjoys meeting other military kids who share a love for their country and the sacrifices they’ve made.
+He volunteers his time on the ranch caring for the horses and land as well as making movies to promote the important mission of serving veterans and their family members.
+Nolan enjoys meeting other military brats who share a love for their country and the sacrifices they’ve made.